A spoonful of a product you probably already have in your cabinet can prevent (or reverse) the chemical process that causes crystallized honey.

 Over medium-low heat, warm the honey, stirring occasionally, until the heat breaks up the sugar crystals and the honey is a smooth liquid.

 STEP 2.
-Add Corn Syrup to Warmed Honey
+Add Corn Syrup to Warm Honey

 Add a small amount of corn syrup to the warmed honey.
 (No exact measurement required.
-For my approximately 3/4 cup honey I used 1 tablespoon).
+I use about 2-3 tablespoons of corn syrup to 1 cup of honey).

-Only a small amount is required to disrupt the crystallization process of sugar.
-This small amount of corn syrup will not affect the flavor of the honey.
+Only a small amount of corn syrup is required to disrupt the crystallization process of sugar.
+This small amount of corn syrup should make no noticeable change to the flavor of the honey.

 Stir to combine